wtraylor/modular_megafauna_model/docs/model.md

 pronounced sexual dimorphism not only in size (e.g. bison or proboscideans) but also in diet and behavior (e.g. elephants: \cite shannon2013diet).

+### Body Mass
+Calder (1996, p.
+14) \cite calder1996function:

+> Should the total body mass used in allometry include gut contents, a major
+> source of variability (but representing mass that the animal must be designed
+> to support and carry), or should gut contents be subtracted from live mass?
+> Disallowing gut contents is not practical in studies wherein the animals are
+> not, or should not be sacrificed.

+In this line of argument, the gut contents are always included the body mass values given in the megafauna model.
+It is designed for large herbivores, in particular extinct ones, and their body mass is most commonly given as a total live weight.

 ### Body Composition
 Blaxter (1989)\cite blaxter1989energy, p.
 51: